History of the Church of Jesus Christ of Latter-day Saints: Developments in Church financing

-In the 1890s soon after the 1890 Manifesto, the LDS Church was in a dire financial condition.
+Soon after the 1890 Manifesto, the LDS Church was in a dire financial condition.
 It was recovering from the U.S. crackdown on polygamy, and had difficulty reclaiming property that had been confiscated during polygamy raids.
 Meanwhile, there was a national recession beginning in 1893.
 By the late 1890s, the church was about $2 million in debt, and near bankruptcy.
 In response, Lorenzo Snow, then President of the Church, conducted a campaign to raise the payment of tithing, of which less than 20% of LDS had been paying during the 1890s.
 After a visit to Saint George, Utah, which had a much higher-than-average percentage of full 10% tithe-payers, Snow felt that he had received a revelation.
-This prompted him to promise adherents in various Utah settlements that if they paid their tithing, they would experience an outpouring of blessings, prosperity, the preparation for Zion, and protection of the LDS Church from its enemies; however, failure to pay tithing would result in the people being "scattered."
 As a result of Snow's vigorous campaign, tithing payment increased dramatically from 18.4% in 1898 to an eventual peak of 59.3% in 1910.
-Eventually, payment of tithing would become a requirement for temple worship within the faith.
+From that time, payment of tithing has been a requirement for temple worship within the faith.

 During this timeframe, changes were made in stipends for bishops and general authorities.
 Bishops once received a 10% stipend from tithing funds, but are now purely volunteer.
-General authorities receive stipends, formerly received loans from church funds.
+General authorities receive stipends, and formerly received loans from church funds.

-Church Educational System

-As free public schools became available, the church closed or relinquished church-run "stake academies" and junior colleges in the 1920s (except Ricks College and Brigham Young Academy, now known as Brigham Young University-Idaho and Brigham Young University).

 Changes to meeting schedule

-In earlier times, Latter-day Saint meetings took place on Sunday morning and evening, with several meetings during the weekday.
-This arrangement was acceptable for Utah Saints, who generally lived within walking distance of a church building.
-Elsewhere other than Utah, however, this meeting schedule was seen as a logistical challenge.
-In 1980, the Church introduced the "Consolidated Meeting Schedule", in which most church meetings were held on Sunday during a three-hour block.
+In earlier times, Latter-day Saint meetings occurred every Sunday morning and evening, with additional gatherings throughout the week.
+This structure was convenient for Utah Saints, as they typically resided within walking distance of a church building.
+However, outside of Utah, this meeting schedule presented logistical challenges.
+In 1980, the church implemented the "Consolidated Meeting Schedule," consolidating most church meetings into a three-hour block on Sundays.

-While promoting convenience and making church practice compatible with millions of non-Utahns, this new schedule has been criticized for eroding fellowshipping opportunities among North American Latter-day Saint youth.
-This erosion, in turn, has been blamed for decreasing LDS participation of young women to below that of young men, and for a downward trend in the percentage of LDS males who accept the call to serve a full-time mission.

-In 2019, the meeting schedule was condensed into a two-hour block (with alternating meetings during the second hour).
+In 2019, the meeting schedule was condensed into a two-hour block, with meetings during the second hour alternating between Sunday School and gendered (Relief Society / Priesthood) meetings.